DomizianoScarcelli/spotify-recommender/slides.md

 </v-clicks>

 <!--
-Then I encoded each playlist into a binary vector, where a $1$ in position $i$ means that the song that has mapped the position $i$ is present in the playlist.
+The encoding in fact is created putting a 1 in the i-th position if the song mapped at position i is in the playlist, and a 0 otherwise.

+So if we have a playlist vector like this, this means that the playlist has the songs with positions 5,7 and 9.

-Since there are an average of $66$ songs per playlist, and a total of 600k unique tracks, the 600k dimensional vector will be very sparse.
-This is a common problem for User-Based CF, but is good for memory efficiency since it's possible to encode it into a pyspark `SparseVector`.
+Since there are an average of 66 songs in a playlist, the highly dimensional vector is very sparse, with a sparseness factor of 99,9903 percent.
+This is good for memory efficiency because we can represent it with a SparseVector object, but could be bad for the model performances.
 -->

 ---